jackyzha0/quartz/content/_index.md

 title: "Jet Hughes"
 ---

 Hello there, I'm Jet!
-I am a undergraduate student and the University of Otago and this is my personal collection of notes, slash my portfolio.
+I am a undergraduate student and the University of Otago and this is my personal collection of notes, slash my portfolio. boo

 These notes
 # 1 Papers